janesmae/ye_olde_janesmae.github.io/_posts/2015-11-19-discipline.md

 - Jaan Janesmae
 layout: post
 ---
-Well, I can honestly claim that I lack self control and probably waste too much time on social networks and hobby projects.
+Well, I can honestly claim that I lack self-control and probably waste too much time on social networks and hobby projects.
 Then again, like all of us, I have more creative and less creative periods in my life.
-At times I get frustrated with the amount of time I spend on social networks or other non-trivial things in life.
-I actually did the whole "get off Facebook" thing a over a year ago and it was a brilliant experience.
+At times, I get frustrated with the amount of time I spend on social networks or other non-trivial things in life.
+I actually did the whole "get off Facebook" thing over a year ago and it was a brilliant experience.
 The dark side to this little experiment was the lack of communication with friends and therefore I'm now facing other issues resulting from this experiment.

 I do not know exactly what is bothering me during this phase of life.
 I know I'm not happy and I need to figure out on how to get back to the old, extremely productive me.
 I have this weird sense of being overwhelmed.
 I have constantly decreased my workload for some time now.
 And still I can't feel having accomplished something.
 Just weird.